arulh/MazeGenerator/README.md

 # MazeGenerator

+Randomely generates maze and allows user to solve the maze.
+Best solution is shows after and is found with a breadth first search traversal.
+The maze is represented as a disjoint set where each set represents a path.
+Sets are combined if paths are adjacent to eachother.

 ### Baseline Generating Algorithm

 Randomely chooses a coordinate from the maze to become a path till there is a path between the start and end coordinates.
 Start is at the upper left and the end is at the bottom right.